EnviroDIY/ModularSensors/README.md

 Modem_SignalPercent(&modem, "UUID", "customVarCode");
 ```

 The modem does not behave quite the same as all the other sensors do, though.
 Setup must be done with the '''setupModem(...)''' function; the normal '''setup()''' function does not do anything.
-The '''sleep()''' function also does not work, the modem will only go off with the  '''off()''' functions.
+The '''sleep()''' and '''powerDown()''' functions also do not work, the modem will only go off with the '''off()''' function.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object:
 These three functions set up the required registration token, sampling feature UUID, and time series UUIDs for the EnviroDIY streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
 All of these values can be obtained after registering at http://data.envirodiy.org/.
 You must call these functions to be able to get proper JSON data for EnviroDIY, even without the modem support.

+- **attachModem(loggerModem &modem)** - Attaches a loggerModem to the logger, which the logger then can use to send data to the internet.
+See [Modem and Internet Functions](#Modem) for more information on how the modem must be set up before it is attached to the logger.
+You must include an ampersand to tie in the already created modem!
 - **setToken(const char \*registrationToken)** - Sets the registration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
 - **setSamplingFeatureUUID(const char \*samplingFeatureUUID)** - Sets the universally unique identifier (UUID or GUID) of the sampling feature.
 Note that the input is a pointer to the samplingFeatureUUID.